WWitman/swagger-node-slack/README-blog2.md

 6. In the **Customize Name** field, change the default name to "Ticker-bot".
 This is the name that will appear in posts to Slack.

-7. Finally, you can use the **Customize Icon** UI to pick an emoji that will appear in the Slack posts.
+7. Use the **Customize Icon** UI to pick an emoji that will appear in the Slack posts.

 ### Edit the controller